Deploy

 You may want to provide additional support to your mobile workers by providing them with a custom map to download or by defining shared routes they can use.

 There are other ways you may want to deploy additional information to your mobile workers.
-This topic covers these alternate ways to deploy, including:
+This topic covers these alternate ways to deploy, including the following:

 Copy navigation maps to the device